cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -memberlist.gossip-nodes
 [gossip_nodes: <int> | default = 0]

+# How long to keep gossiping to dead nodes, to give them chance to refute their
+# death.
+Uses memberlist LAN defaults if 0.
+# CLI flag: -memberlist.gossip-to-dead-nodes-time
+[gossip_to_dead_nodes_time: <duration> | default = 0s]

+# How soon can dead node's name be reclaimed with new address.
+Defaults to 0,
+# which is disabled.
+# CLI flag: -memberlist.dead-node-reclaim-time
+[dead_node_reclaim_time: <duration> | default = 0s]

 # Other cluster members to join.
 Can be specified multiple times.
 Memberlist
 # store is EXPERIMENTAL.
 # CLI flag: -memberlist.join